 A: We see persons with CF on a regular basis and we have a team of care providers to help manage persons with CF. Because CF affects many parts of the body, we rely on the expertise of our nurses, physical therapists, other specialists, dieticians, social workers, psychologists, and most importantly the patient and their family to help persons with CF stay healthy and active.
 Despite the amazing advances being made daily in the search for a cure of CF, it is disease that, dependent upon the severity of the symptoms, is still time-consuming to treat.

-Q: What makes the Tufts Children's Hospital care stand out?
+Q: What makes the Tufts Medical Center care stand out?

 A: We are a group of dedicated, caring individuals who focus on details and we know our patients well.
 We understand how hard it is to live with and to treat CF and we empathize with our patients and their families.
 We are dedicated to finding a cure for CF and improving the quality of life for those with CF. We work closely with the CF foundation as well as other CF centers in New England to provide outstanding, compassionate, personalized care for persons with CF.